Skip to main content

 !
 GOOGLE_APPLICATION_CREDENTIALS=/content/.config/application_default_credentials.json nohup ./cloud_sql_proxy -instances=juicefs-learning:europe-west1:juicefs-sql-example-1=tcp:0.0.0.0:5432 >> cloud_sql_proxy.log &

-4. Mount JuiceFS file system myvolumn onto folder mnt
+4. Mount the myvolumn JuiceFS file system onto the mnt folder:

-Now you should be able to use the folder mnt as if it is a local file system folder to write and read folders and files in it.
+Now you should be able to use the mnt folder as if it were a local file system folder to write and read folders and files in it.

-Step 3 - Loading data at another time or another instance
+Step 3: Load data at another time or on another instance

-Now as you have data stored in Step 2 in your JuiceFS file system, you can repeat all the operations mentioned in Step 2 anytime in any other machines so to have access again to the data previously stored or to store more data into it.
+With data stored in the JuiceFS file system in Step 2, you can repeat all the operations mentioned in Step 2 at any time on any other machines to access the previously stored data or to store more data into it.

 Congratulations!
-Now you have learned how to use JuiceFS and specifically how to use it with Google Colab to conveniently sharing and storing data files in a distributed fashion.
+Now you have learned how to use JuiceFS, specifically with Google Colab to conveniently share and store data files in a distributed fashion.

-A demo Colab notebook using JuiceFS can be seen here.
+Feel free to explore a demo Colab notebook using JuiceFS here.

 Happy coding :)